 Rules v.
 Constraints, [prepublication version of paper that appeared in Handbook of Phonological Theory (2nd edition)]

-The Representation of Vowel Length, [prepublication version of paper that appeared in Companion to Phonology.]
+The Representation of Vowel Length, [prepublication version of paper that appeared in Companion to Phonology.
+Includes material on ternary that was removed for reasons of space]

 The Noun Phrase in Hawrami (with Anders Holmberg).